 A notice can be served by giving it to a person, leaving at their last address, or by using a process server to deliver it to their last known living or postal address or to their business or place of employment.

 If you believe that a dispute is likely to result from service of this notice, it is recommended that a witness be present who can vouch for you serving the notice in one of the above ways.

 If a notice is given because the tenant is behind in their rent, the notice is of no effect if the tenant pays all the arrears in rent before the 14 days have passed.

 This is the case for the first two times in a 12 month period that a notice to vacate is given for this reason.
 The third time a notice to vacate is given for rental arrears in a 12 month block, it will not matter if the tenant pays all the rent due – they will still have to leave.

-If a notice to vacate is served and the tenant does not leave, the owner must apply for an order to vacate from the Magistrates Court.
-If this happens, the owner must deliver a copy of the application to the tenant as soon as possible after they have lodged their application with the Magistrate Court.
+If a Notice to vacate is served and the tenant does not leave, the owner must apply for an Order to vacate from the Magistrates Court.
+If this happens, the owner must deliver a copy of the application to the tenant as soon as possible after they have lodged their application with the Magistrates Court.